khaledh/khaledh.github.io/docs/osdev/10-higher-half-kernel.md

 - Each entry points to a **Page Directory Pointer Table** (PDPT), which also contains 512 entries.
 - Each entry in the PDPT points to a **Page Directory** (PD), which contains 512 entries.
 - Each entry in the PD points to a **Page Table** (PT), which contains 512 entries.
 - Each entry in the PT points to a physical page frame.
-The page frame size is 4 KB of physical memory.
+The page frame size is 4 KiB of physical memory.

 The page tables are stored in memory, and the physical address of the root of the tree (the PML4 table) is stored in the `CR3` control register.
 The virtual address is split into 5 parts: